Abar23/CSE5542/Projects/Project/Readme.txt

 5. Can use Google Cardboard for VR state of the program.

 Technical issues:
-1. Does not work in iPhone due to WebGL 2.0 limitations set on Apple devices.
+1. Does not work on iPhone due to WebGL 2.0 limitations set on Apple devices.